-There are live storytimes every day of the week streaming on our Facebook page, starting December 2. (there will be no program on days KDL is closed system-wide):
+There are live storytimes every day of the week streaming on our Facebook page,. (there will be no program on days KDL is closed system-wide):

-- Wimee's Words every weekday at 1:00pm in December, or at 4:00pm, starting January 4 (no programs December 14-18 or December 24-25): Watch Wimee's Words "Wimee's Words" is an interactive LIVE kids show that encourages imagination, vocabulary building, and storytelling through puppetry, music, and wordplay.
+- Wimee's Words every weekday at 4:00pm, March 1 - May 28: Watch Wimee's Words "Wimee's Words" is an interactive LIVE kids show that encourages imagination, vocabulary building, and storytelling through puppetry, music, and wordplay.
 Join the educational fun where YOUR ideas could become part of the show!

 Mission: Read is our reading program open to enrollment by students in K-3.
 The mission?
 Read for 1,000 days before 6th grade.
 Although 1,000 days sounds like a lot — and it is — Mission: Read makes it fun!